mickaphd/SimpleCookie/README.md

 - **Tab switcher**: Hold Command (Mac) or Ctrl (PC) to enable the Tab Switcher feature so that a left click on one of the open tabs highlighted in green will switch to it.
 - **Tracker database**: SimpleCookie uses an internal tracking database derived from Ghostery (trackerdb) to identify organizations/websites known to track behavior (ghost icon).
 While this does not confirm the collection of data in requests and cookies from these sites, they are known for their impact on user privacy.
 - **Theme options**: Light and Dark themes work seamlessly with Firefox's theme settings.
 The add-on also uses a system font that should be appropriate for the OS it runs on (macOS, Windows, Linux).
-- **Lightweight design**: Minimalist and efficient UI.
-No background scripts intentionally.

 ## Screenshots